Vectors in Python

 import rhinoscriptsyntax as rs vec = rs.CreateVector(1.0, 2.0, 3.0) print(vec.X) # Prints the X coordinate of the Vector3d print(vec.Y) # Print the Y coordinate of the Vector3d print(vec.Z) # Print the Z coordinate of the Vector3d

-To change an individual coordinate of a Vector3d simply assign a new value to the correct coordinate through the index location or coordinate property:
+To change the individual coordinate of a Vector3d, simply assign a new value to the coordinate through the index location or coordinate property:

 import rhinoscriptsyntax as rs point1 = [1,2,3] point2 = [4,6,7] vec = rs.CreateVector(1.0, 2.0, 3.0) vec = 5.0 # Sets the X coordinate to 5.0 vec.Y = 45.0 # Sets the Y coordinate to 45.0 print(vec) #Print the new coordinates

 To find the vector between two points, use vector subtraction:

 point1 = [1,2,3] point2 = [4,5,6] vec = point2 - point1 print(vec) #prints the new coordinates.